RoboJackets/software-training-old/README.md

-# RoboJackets Software Training
+# RoboJackets Software Training (Advanced Version

-This is repository contains resources for the RoboJackets Software Training program.
+This repository contains the former RoboJackets software training content.
+It is not required for new RoboJackets software members, but can serve as a very helpful resource for learning about various topics in ROS2, C++ and Robotics Theory.

 The syllabus for training can be found [here](Syllabus.md).